pluginpizza/default-admin-color-scheme/README.txt

 An additional option allows you to remove the admin color scheme picker from each user's ‘Profile’ settings page.
 Using this option results in all users seeing the same color scheme in the WordPress admin.

-### Github
+### Bug Reports

-Leave us a note or fork this plugin on [Github](https://github.com/barryceelen/wp-default-admin-color-scheme/issues).
+Do you want to report a bug or suggest a feature for Default Admin Color Scheme?
+Best to do so in the Default Admin Color Scheme [repository on GitHub](https://github.com/pluginpizza/default-admin-color-scheme/).

 == Installation ==